AhmadHAW/Hauptprojekt/README.md

 For the LLM we get the following data points: ```<prompt, label>```, where the prompt is a natural language text consisting of *user ID, movie title, movie genres and movie ID*.
 The label is ```1``` (for user has rated the movie) and ```0``` (for user has not rated the movie).
 The original dataset only contains existing edges.
 That means we have to generate new (non existing) edges during training and inference.
 ## Visualizing the Semantic Embedding Space
+To simplify matters, we now call the LLM with the inclusion of KGE in the prompt the "**Prompt-Model**", the LLM with the inclusion of KGE in the attention layer the "**Embedding-Model**" and the LLM without the inclusion of KGE the "**Vanilla-Model**".
 We have described how KGEs are generated and how we transfer them to the LLM in the training and inference process.
 Now let's take a look at how we want to measure and visualize the changes in the semantic understanding of the LLM.
 First, let's look at the general performance of the vanilla LLM and the prompt LLMs.
 We check whether adding the KGEs leads to an improvement in accuracy.
 To do this, we look at the training process and then use the evaluation dataset to produce the confusion matrices of the models.